kmgrime/terraformSimpleVM/README.md

 - output

 ### Info
+- Remember to change the username and password in main.tf before deployment.

+- It may take up to 5-10minutes before the image is fully deployed so that you can log in with ssh.

-Further documentation can be found on (https://registry.terraform.io/)  **Easier to google with the term ex: terraform azure vm**
+- Further documentation can be found on (https://registry.terraform.io/)  **Easier to google with the term ex: terraform azure vm**